 These are the schools where most wealthy locals and perhaps professional expats send their kids.
 Admission to these schools is very competitive and the tuition fee is extremely high.
 This means that getting a teaching job in such an institution is not that easy; they usually hire licensed teachers with a related graduate degree.
 Almost all classes are taught in English and follow the Chinese education curriculum of two semesters per year.

 Teachers with a few years of experience in either the international Baccalaureate or the A-level A/P curriculums are often given first priority.
 Salaries range between 15,000 and 30,000 RMB/ per month depending on the reputation of the institution.
 The teaching schedule are full-time (40 hours per week) during the weekday daytime.
+See available positions with international schools here.

 There are lots of smaller universities that hire foreign teachers to teach English classes.
 Even teachers that have been hired to teach specific subjects often find themselves handling oral English classes most of the time.
 Teachers are expected to handle up to 20 class periods in a week and can enjoy Winter and Summer breaks.

 Salaries range between 6,000 to 16,000 RMB per month depending on the teacher’s level of experience and location of the institution.
 The teacher is responsible for creating his or her teaching material, however the classes are quite flexible compared to English language training centers.
 The salaries and benefits for teachers in high-ranking universities (found in major cities) are much higher and teachers should have an advanced degree or several years of teaching experience in order to secure this position.
 The teaching schedule is the weekday daytime.
+See available university positions here.

 Chinese University: photo credit South China Morning Post